 Service Animals, Emotional Support Animals, and Pets: A Guide for Kelowna Landlords - Article Banner

-Service animals and emotional support animals are a bit different, and the laws continue to evolve in this area.
+But service animals and emotional support animals are a bit different, and the laws continue to evolve in this area.
+In BC, you’ll have to provide reasonable accommodation to anyone who would experience an adverse impact of living without their service animal.

-Here are some of the things you need to know as a landlord in Kelowna and throughout British Columbia.
+Here are some of the things housing providers need to know about pets as a landlord in Kelowna and throughout British Columbia, Canada.

 Welcoming Pets into your Rental Property